rsksmart/devportal-1.0/rif/marketplace/dev-setup.md

 tags: rif, marketplace, development, environment
 ---

-This page provides a guide for developers to set up the environment for the RIF Marketplace project.
+This page provides a guide for developers to setup the environment for the RIF Marketplace project.

 ### Contents:
 - [Dependencies](#dependencies)